Pool Owners VS Pro's

 Extended Heat & Sun - Chlorine needs protection from cyanuric acid (stabilizer, pool conditioner) in order to stay in the pool.
 Otherwise the sun simply burns the chlorine off as fast as you can add it in.
 A pool pro knows that when there is an extended forecast of heat and sun that they should check the chlorine levels as well as the CYA level.
 If your CYA is too low then you will have trouble keeping your chlorine count up.
 Knowing to check this in advance, and to test your chlorine levels more often during heat waves, will save you from waking up to green water one morning.

 There are a lot of ways that you can start to act proactively with your pool chemistry maintenance such as these three methods listed above.
 For a pool owner the take away here is to know that sometimes preemptive action is prudent and there are certain factors that are known to cause problems with the free chlorine level in your pool.
 While you may not have decades of experience to know in advance of every potential future water quality issue, what you can do is simply be diligent with your water testing.
-The ore often you test your pool water the more comfortable you will become with the process as well as becoming familiar with which factors tent to cause a problem for your chemistry.
+The more often you test your pool water the more comfortable you will become with the process as well as becoming familiar with which factors tend to cause a problem for your chemistry.
 Do not wait until you have a deeply routed problem with your pool water - quick action will allow you to correct the water as quickly as possible and for as little money as possible.

 If you are starting at square one with your pool and need to pretty much learn about "everything" then you should start by reading the new pool owners Swimming Pools 101 article.